bit-shashank/CityRunner/README.md

 # To-do
-  * Sristi likes chocolates very much, you may add chocolates for Misti to collect while she is on her way to home.
+  * Sristi likes chocolates very much, you may add chocolates for her to collect while she is on her way to home.
   * Adding sounds!
   * Adding a leaderboard
   * Adding a loading bar while the game assets are downloaded